catchorg/Catch2/docs/matchers.md

 ### Floating point matchers

-Catch2 provides 3 matchers that target floating point numbers.
+Catch2 provides 4 matchers that target floating point numbers.
 These
 are:

 * `WithinAbs(double target, double margin)`,
 * `WithinULP(FloatingPoint target, uint64_t maxUlpDiff)`, and
 * `WithinRel(FloatingPoint target, FloatingPoint eps)`.
+* `IsNaN()`

 > `WithinRel` matcher was introduced in Catch2 2.10.0

+> `IsNaN` matcher was introduced in Catch2 X.Y.Z.

-For more details, read [the docs on comparing floating point numbers](comparing-floating-point-numbers.md#floating-point-matchers).
+The first three serve to compare two floating pointe numbers.
+For more details about how they work, read [the docs on comparing floating point numbers](comparing-floating-point-numbers.md#floating-point-matchers).

+`IsNaN` then does exactly what it says on the tin.
+It matches the input if it is a NaN (Not a Number).
+The advantage of using it over just plain `REQUIRE(std::isnan(x))`, is that if the check fails, with `REQUIRE` you won't see the value of `x`, but with `REQUIRE_THAT(x, IsNaN())`, you will.

 ### Miscellaneous matchers